Codacy quickstart (5 min)#

 Sign up with a Git provider such as GitHub, GitLab, or Bitbucket.
 This links your Codacy user with your Git provider user, making it easier to add repositories to Codacy and invite your teammates.

 Codacy will request access to your Git provider during the authorization flow.
 Check the permissions that Codacy requires and why.
-Codacy will also ask you to fill in a few details about your company so we know a bit more about your use case.

 2. Choosing an organization#